Rectangle Packaging Problem / Efficient 2D Packing

 • Total wasted area

-• Percentage of total unused area
+• Percentage of unused area

-• Number of sets built
+• Number of sets packed

 Code